-The BIMS MS Non-Thesis degree program equips students with a strong foundation in the biomedical sciences and provides an educational experience that positions students to achieve their aspirations of becoming health professionals.
+The Biomedical Sciences (BIMS) MS Non-Thesis degree program equips students with a strong foundation in the biomedical sciences and provides an educational experience that positions students to achieve their aspirations of becoming health professionals.

-The majority of BIMS MS Non-Thesis students have the goal of pursing a professional program of study in one of the various fields of medicine.
+Most BIMS MS Non-Thesis students aim to pursue a professional program of study in one of the various fields of medicine.
 With 30 semester credit hours of science courses and electives, this program offers students the opportunity to strengthen their professional program application by:

 - Improving academic preparation in foundational subjects related to biomedical sciences

 - Raising science grade point average (GPA), upper-level science GPA, and last 45-hour GPA

 - Staying academically engaged while preparing for standardized tests, working part-time, or participating in clinical shadowing